Storms batter southern England as flooding causes travel disruption

 There were also reports of trees being downed, including one in Tower Hamlets, London.

-On Tuesday morning, the Environment Agency had nine flood warnings in place, meaning flooding is expected, with 107 lesser flood alerts also active.
+On Tuesday afternoon, the Environment Agency had 14 flood warnings in place, meaning flooding is expected, with 101 lesser flood alerts also active.

-Areas of concern include the River Severn in Gloucester and the River Eden in Cumbria.
+Areas of concern include the River Ouse in York and the River Vyrnwy near the border between Wales and Shropshire.

 Met Office meteorologist Marco Petagna said Storm Debi is expected to clear away from the UK to the east in the early hours of Tuesday, but “wet and windy weather” should linger.